se4ai2324-uniba/MusicExpress/src/tests/README.md

 ## GreatExpectations

-The Greatexpectations library is employed in the _test_extractData.py_ and _test_preprocessedData.py_ scripts to examine the data needed for suggesting songs to the user.
+The Greatexpectations library is employed in the [test_extractData script](../tests/test_extractData.py) and [test_preprocessedData script](../tests/test_preprocessedData.py) to examine the data needed for suggesting songs to the user.
 To assess this data, two test suites were established:

 - Test Suite: **extracted_data_expectations**